-A customer’s right to terminate their mandate is a key component of the Direct Debit payment mechanism.
+A customer’s right to terminate their mandate is a key component of the recurring Direct Debit payment mechanism.
 Not only does this empower customers, but it also gives them the confidence that any unwanted payments will not happen.
 There are situations though where customers will be bound by other agreements with a business.
 For example, a gym may have a policy that members can’t cancel in the first six months of their contract.

-We regularly hear the problems that customers face when using other payment methods.
+We regularly hear the problems that customers face when using other recurring payment methods.
 Upon scrolling through LinkedIn this week, one of our founders came across a post that perfectly sums up when recurring payments go wrong.

 “OMG!
 Bad Company Subscriptions… harder to get rid of than the Reader’s Digest!

 They rolled over my subscription without notification or permission and then gave me no way to cancel online.
 My online support case never answered and after several attempts to call them, I was routed back to their office in the US.
 The support agent couldn’t spell my name to find my account so he then insisted on connecting to my computer which I politely refused.